Welcome – Origins, Structure, and Navigation

 There are problems along the way.
 Many of the pieces seem to be printed on both sides, others could fit in several places, and an indeterminate number appear to be missing or hidden somewhere in plain sight.
 It’s possible to use human reasoning alone without seeking the Artist’s input by eliminating some of the pieces and putting the remaining ones together in a way that produces quite a different picture from that intended by the Artist.
 Perhaps this is because the end result is more like coming up with a pictorial tapestry that has a clear image on one side and a lot of loose and apparently disorganized threads, strings, and knots on the back side: with His help we see the front side only, but without it we’re more likely to see a jumbled amalgam of both sides.

 Another problem with documentation that is part of a religious or spiritual tradition, like the Bible, is what is “real” history versus “just Bible stories”?
 As modern, seemingly rational human beings we may make unexamined distinctions within ourselves based on how we learned what we think we know.
 Most likely we were exposed to the Bible in Sabbath or Sunday School as isolated stories from lay teachers on weekends but were formally taught the history of secular civilizations and societies out of “official” textbooks by professional teachers in school during the week.
 Two different sources teaching about what appear to be two different categories of material, one somewhat fanciful in nature and the other dry and historical.
-In this website we will attempt synchronize all of these histories, so that we get a clearer picture of the development over time of mankind and its cultures, beliefs, and worldviews around the world.
+In this website we will attempt to synchronize all of these histories, so that we get a clearer picture of the development over time of mankind and its cultures, beliefs, and ideologies around the world.
 This raises the question: to what degree is the Biblical account as central and reliable an index to history as our divisions of time into BC and AD would suggest?

 Countless excellent minds over the centuries have attempted to assemble the pieces we’re working with, each with somewhat different outcomes and varying degrees of success.
 How can I hope to succeed where others have fallen short?
 My hopes and confidence are rooted in knowing the Artist/Author personally and include the following observations: